-The dominant paradigm in agency career growth is that you will begin by working on accounts under a manager, and move up in the company by becoming an account manager.
+The dominant paradigm in agency career growth is that you will begin by working on accounts under a manager and move up in the company by becoming an account manager.
 Traditionally, stepping stones along this path are created by improving your subject-matter expertise and providing clients better service.
 Hurdles will be overcome and opportunities will be created.

-Along the way, you’ll become a highly experienced practitioner with a multitude of skills which benefit your clients and drive value to your agency.
+Along the way, you’ll become a highly experienced practitioner with a multitude of skills that benefit your clients and drive value to your agency.
 You might know schema markup like the back of your hand or perhaps you could set up an AdWords account in your sleep.

 You do your homework, your clients do great work, and your projects come in under budget.
 Great job!
 Now it’s time for a promotion (we’re still speaking in the traditional paradigm here).
 Your new role is ‘account manager.’

 In this new role, it’s great that you have the subject matter knowledge under your belt.
 You’ll still be overseeing AdWords set-ups and reviewing schema markup before it gets delivered to the client’s developer for implementation.
 You simply wouldn’t succeed in this role if you didn’t have that foundation and you’ll use that knowledge every day.

 Your clients are happy, and the account teams that you manage to love to work with you.
 Great job!
 It’s time for another promotion.
 Now here’s where it gets hairy.

 At this stage, you’ll head to the next tier of management.
 The easiest way to think about this might be managing the managers, or “middle management.”
 In a small agency, let’s say less than 50 people, you’ll be pretty close to the highest tier of leadership now.